 Finger vein recognition is a biometric technology that uses near-infrared light to capture hand vein images from a depth of 2-5mm.
 Venous patterns are unique to individuals and do not change over time or environmental factors.
 Finger vein recognition is a non-invasive technology that is convenient and easy to use.

-Facial recognition is a biometric technology that uses mathematical algorithms to detect, analyze, and compare facial features such as eyes, nose, mouth, and cheeks.
+Face algorithm is a biometric technology that uses mathematical algorithms to detect, analyze, and compare facial features such as eyes, nose, mouth, and cheeks.
 Facial recognition is commonly used for monitoring, recognition, and identity verification purposes.

-Fingerprint recognition is a biometric technology that uses ridges and valleys on fingertips to identify individuals.
+Fingerprint recognition algorithm is a biometric technology that uses ridges and valleys on fingertips to identify individuals.
 This technology is widely used and accepted because fingerprints are unique to individuals and do not change over time.

-Iris recognition is a biometric technology that uses individual unique iris patterns to identify them.
+Iris recognition algorithm is a biometric technology that uses individual unique iris patterns to identify them.
 The iris is the colored part of the eye around the pupils.
 Iris recognition has high accuracy and is widely used in high security environments.